-GT-Predict is trained on reactivity measurements of 53 Arabidopsis thaliana GT1 enzymes against 59 structurally diverse O-glycosylation acceptors.
+GT-Predict is trained on reactivity measurements of 53 Arabidopsis thaliana GT1 enzymes against 59 structurally diverse glycosylation acceptors.
 GT-predict is currently one of the most accurate enzyme-substrate prediction tools available, although – like ESP – it cannot accurately predict new substrates, and chemical features for new substrates need to be manually curated.
 The major limitation, however, is in predicting substrates for sequences absent from the training data, i.e. non-Arabidopsis GT1 enzymes; here, GT-Predict does not employ machine learning, but simply returns the substrate reactivity measured experimentally for the closest Arabidopsis thaliana homolog.
 Unfortunately, phylogeny has repeatedly been shown to be a relatively poor predictor of GT1 specificity8

 Here, we attempt to resolve these limitations, by largely expanding the experimental data GT-predict is trained on, and by conceptually changing the architecture of the algorithm.
 For the algorithm, we naturally went from a decision tree to a random forest algorithm.
 We set up more drastic changes on the way both the enzyme sequences and the chemicals are encoded.
 We trained 8 different predictors, depending on encoding and features selections.
 We finally evaluated the obtained predictors with a large new dataset, demonstrating the generation of a generic and accurate pan-predictor, able to evaluate any GT1:acceptor pair.
 RESULTS

 Generation of experimental data for algorithm training.
-An in-house library of 60 GT1 sequences from various plants were leveraged to produce training data.
-The sequences were recombinantly expressed in E. coli and partly purified by nickel affinity chromatography.
-24 sequences were successfully expressed and purified in significant amounts (Table S1).
-Of these, several have already been reported, others are new.
-The 18 partly purified GT1 enzymes were screened for activity on 30–80 natural product or xenobiotic acceptors with at least one glycosylation site (a hydroxyl, primary amine, or thiol) (Figure 1B, Table S2) using an enzyme-coupled assay developed to obtain apparent rates.
+An in-house library of 24 GT1 enzymes (attempted production on 60 sequences, table S1) were screened for activity on 30–80 natural product or xenobiotic acceptors with at least one glycosylation site (a hydroxyl, primary amine, or thiol) (Figure 1B, Table S2) using an enzyme-coupled assay developed to obtain apparent rates.
+Out of all 1021 assayed enzyme:acceptors pairs, 81 led to significantly higher rates than the background, 30 proved to be inconclusive (Figure S1), and 910 were considered unreactive.
 GT1 reactivity data is publicly available as both reactivity rates and Boolean reactivity values, i.e., classification of whether a specific GT1 enzyme and a specific acceptor are considered reactive or not.
 Rates were converted to reactivity Booleans, rather than discarding classification data in an effort to predict rates.
 Rates are converted to Boolean by assigning each datapoint as reactive if the measured rate is above a threshold.
 The rate data was classified as reactive by detecting outliers, due to the observation that most measurements are of non-reactivity, typically with a sharp contrast to a minor set of non-zero rates (Figure S1).
 The outlier detection is performed independently on each enzyme by assuming the measurements follows a normal distribution N(μ=0, σ=σ(measurements)), i.e. they are all non-reactive with non-zero rates occurring due to noise.
 From the distribution a p-value is calculated to quantify how extreme any of the measurements are.
 Adjusted p-values are calculated from the p-values with the Holm method (default for R function p.adjust) which aims to control the family-wise error rate, i.e. adjust p-values for multiple testing.
 Measurements that have both p-values > 0.05 and adjusted p-value > 0.05 are considered to fit the null-hypothesis and are therefore classified as non-reactive observations, while measurements with both p-value < 0.05 and adjusted p-value < 0.05 does not fit the null-hypothesis, so are classified as observations of reactivity.
 Some datapoints have p-value < 0.05 but adjusted p-value > 0.05 which we consider inconclusive evidence, so those datapoints are discarded.
 The resulting classifications are summarized in Table 1.